About QUADOA® Optical CAD

 Filter catalogs to identify suitable candidates.

-Thousands of lenses and materials are implemented in the lens- and material catalogs of the optical lens design and simulation software Quadoa Optical CAD
+Thousands of lenses and materials are implemented in the lens- and material catalogs of the optical lens design and simulation software QUADOA Optical CAD

 Thousands of Lenses and Materials are implemented in the Lens- and Material Catalogs.